hidim/TunnelPanda/README.md

 - 📜 Winston-based JSON logging with daily rotation
 - 🔁 One-line self-update: `npm run update`
 - 🖥️ **NEW: Electron GUI Control Center** with visual management
+- 🏗️ **NEW: Feature-based architecture** ready for Pro features

+---

+## 🏗️ Architecture

+TunnelPanda now uses a **feature-based architecture** that makes it easy to add new functionality and maintain the codebase:

+- **Modular Features**: Each feature (auth, database, ollama, etc.) is self-contained
+- **Shared Utilities**: Common code is centralized in the shared folder
+- **Pro-Ready**: Structure designed to easily add premium features
+- **Clean Separation**: Core, desktop, and server concerns are separated

+See [ARCHITECTURE.md](./ARCHITECTURE.md) for detailed documentation.

 ---